-In other words, after a little over a year of ” nomadic life ” I thought it was high time to give you a brief assessment of this new way of life that we have adopted.
+In other words, after a little over a year of this “nomadic life” I thought it was the time to give you a brief feedback about the new way of life that we’ve adopted.

 Nomadic life is an alternative lifestyle and not a dream life

-This pretty wording is not from us.
+These pretty words is not from us.
 It was written by Corinne from the blog vie-nomade.com.
-In fact, we encourage you to read her magnificent post on the demystification of nomadic life (in french).
+In fact, we recommend you to read her magnificent post on the demystification of nomadic life (in french… or use google translate 😉 ).
 We do not all face the same challenges, but it is true that the vast majority of people who have a nomadic lifestyle agree that they would not change their lifestyle for anything in the world, but that it is not perfect every day either.
-We first….
+And we agree with that…

-After 15 months on the roads here are the sometimes more “difficult” points
+After 15 months on the roads here are some of the difficulties we encountered

 I put quotation marks in it because to be honest we are not great adventurers in terms of financial risk.
-At the time we started, we had made good savings and even if we are no longer able to put money aside, we still managed not to deplete our reserves too much.
-But let’s say that with our way of life, we must be flexible and above all anticipate… At the time of being employed, we had a fixed amount that fell on our account every month, so it was easy for me to make a “budget” (yes yes I am very much into budget) and to plan.
-Currently our monthly income varies enormously… Some months are 5 to 10 times better than others, in other words, you have to learn how to juggle, not to catch fire after a “good month” and especially not to panic after a bad one.
+At the time we started, we had good savings on the side and even if we are no longer able to put money aside, we still managed not to deplete our savings too much.
+But with our way of life, we must be flexible and above all anticipate… When we were employed, we had a fixed amount that fell on our bank account every month, so it was easy for us to make a “budget” (yes yes I am very much into budgets) and to plan.
+Currently our monthly income varies enormously… Some months are 5 to 10 times better than others, in other words, we have to learn how to juggle, to save money after a “good month” and especially not to panic after a bad one.

 I don’t have anything to wear

-Be careful, this is the girly and superficial minute….
-But it’s true that, for me, it’s sometimes a little frustrating to live a little bit with the “same things” all the time.
-Our life fits more or less in a 15kg bag and if I have to say that on the whole we have the essentials, but there are sometimes little things missing… Our belongings are divided between our parents / friends places (this is not true anymore as we have a home base now), and our bags.
+Warning, this is the girly and superficial minute… But it’s true that, for me (Fabienne), it’s sometimes a little frustrating to live with the “same stuff” all the time.
+Our life fits more or less in a 15kg backpack and even if we have the essentials, there are sometimes little things missing… Our belongings are divided between our parents / friends places (this is not true anymore as we have a home base now), and our bags.

 Last week I went for a clubbing night with my best friend.
 When I was getting ready, I clearly didn’t have any “outfits” in my bag.
-I would have liked to put some nail polish on it, but I didn’t have any either, the mascara?
-Shit, he’s at my father’s house….
-In the end it all turned out fine since I have a golden friend and it is without any trouble that I was able toget ready at her house by borrowing what I was missing, but you see the idea?
+I would have liked to put some nail polish, but I didn’t have any either, the mascara?
+Shit, he’s at my father’s house… In the end it all turned out fine since I have a golden friend and it is without any trouble that I was able to get ready at her house by borrowing what I was missing, but you see the idea?

 A rhythm shift

 Since we became self-employed, we have become accustomed to working in “our own way”, i. e. we alternate weeks of traveling around with weeks of hard work.
-During the weeks of travel we work little (maybe 15 or 20 hours a week), but during the weeks of “work” we are clearly closer to 80-90 hours than the 45 (the standard in Switzerland).
-So when we are in Switzerland (these are often working weeks) it is sometimes a little complicated to justify the fact that we cannot accept all the proposals for outings/escapades.
-The words evenings and weekends have left our vocabulary quite a bit, and just because it’s Sunday doesn’t mean it can’t be a “work” day.
+During the weeks of travel we work less (maybe 15 or 20 hours a week), but during the weeks of “work” we are clearly closer to 80-90 hours than the 45 (the standard in Switzerland).
+So when we are in Switzerland (these are often working weeks) it is sometimes a little complicated to justify and explain to our friends and family that we are not available.
+The words evenings and weekends have left our vocabulary, and just because it’s Sunday doesn’t mean it can’t be a “work” day.

-To give you an idea, the picture opposite is us at the precise moment when I write these lines… not glamorous every day that we told you!)
+To give you an idea, the picture on the side is us at the precise moment when I write these lines… not glamorous every day uhhh!
 (And yes, we are relatively messy on our workspace)

-We sleep together, we get up (almost) together, we work together, we eat together, we still work together, we have dinner together, then we usually end the evening either working or discussing our projects.
+We sleep together, we get up (almost) together, we work together, we eat together, we still work together, we have dinner together, then we usually end the evening either working or talking about projects.

-Keeping time for your couple and not your “colleague” is sometimes complicated, or will we just say that it poses more challenges.
-When we were working for someone else and a co-worker was annoying, we could release the pressure at home in the evening by comitating or simply changing our minds… The situation is more complicated, because now the “colleague” is the one who snores next to you at night (And no, I won’t tell you which one of us snores…)
+Keeping time for our couple and not our “colleague” is sometimes complicated, or let’s say challenging.
+When we were working for someone else and a co-worker was annoying, we could release the pressure at home in the evening by talking or doing smth together… The situation is more complicated, because now the “colleague” is the one who snores next to you at night (And no, I won’t tell you which one of us snores…)